Discover the world through travel & beyond!

 Leucistic white alligator at Audubon Aquarium of the Americas (Photo credit: Colleen Lanin)

-Jackson Square makes a lively place to visit during the day or in the evening.
-In the center of the plaza is an equestrian statue of Andrew Jackson, the seventh president of the U.S. for which the square was named.
+Jackson Square is a lively place to visit during the day or in the evening.
+In the center of the plaza is an equestrian statue of Andrew Jackson, the seventh president of the U.S., for which the square was named.
 It was erected in 1856, eleven years after his death.

-Also located at Jackson Square is Cathédrale Saint-Louis, the oldest cathedral in the U.S. You are welcome to wander in to take a peek as long as no services are in progress.
+Also located at Jackson Square is Cathédrale Saint-Louis.
+You are welcome to wander in if no services are in progress.
+St. Louis Cathedral is the oldest cathedral in the U.S., so it’s worth taking a look.

-Jackson Square in New Orleans with Cathédrale Saint-Louis in the distance
+Jackson Square with St. Louis Cathedral in the distance

 Jackson Square in New Orleans with Cathédrale Saint-Louis in the distance (Photo credit: Colleen Lanin)

-Surrounding the fenced garden in the center of Jackson Square, you will find artists selling their works, street musicians and other entertainers, and lots of fortune-tellers.
-In a city where Voodoo is a practiced religion and which embraces the supernatural and fantastical, it's fun to pull up a chair and listen to your fortune.
+You’ll also find lots of fortune-tellers in Jackson Square.
+In a city where Voodoo is a practiced religion and which embraces the supernatural and fantastical, it’s fun to pull up a chair and listen to your fortune.

-Whether you're a believer or not, a psychic reading makes an interesting activity.
-Wander around a bit to find someone who seems like a good fit and ask pricing before committing to a reading.
+Whether you’re a believer or not, a psychic reading is an interesting activity.
+Wander around a bit to find someone who seems like a good fit.
+Ask for pricing before committing to a reading.
 Your teller may use tarot cards, palm reading, or another form of fortune-telling to give insights about your past, present, or future.

 Fortune Tellers in Jackson Square in New Orleans, Louisiana